ngimb64/Crypt-Drive/README.md

 ![alt text](https://github.com/ngimb64/Crypt-Drive/blob/main/CryptDrive.png?raw=true)

 ## Prereqs
-- Made on Windows 10 with Python 3.9
+- Made on Windows 10, written in Python 3.9

 ## Installation
-- After Prereqs are completed
 - Create a gmail account or login to existing account
 - Follow these steps but for step 5 create OAuth 2.0 Client ID instead of api keys https://support.google.com/googleapi/answer/6158862/setting-up-api-keys?hl=en
-- Click on the created OAuth 2.0 Client ID then copy the Client ID & Client secret to the settingsTemplate.yaml file where specified .. which saves credentials after the first use of api.
+- Click on the created OAuth 2.0 Client ID then copy the Client ID & Client secret to the settingsTemplate.yaml file where specified, which saves credentials after the first use of api.
 Then rename the file to settings.yaml.
 - Run setup.py to ensure external packages are installed

 ## Purpose